faith-luo/UnitLib/README.md

 # UnitLib

+Thanks to Bjarne Stroustrop for his guidance.
+The idea for this initially came from his Design in C++ course at Columbia University. ([Final project slides](https://docs.google.com/presentation/d/1tSkXEHGuAYdIVbZiFPN07u9SzXgSZNK1FKTpWuo5bTg/edit?usp=sharing))

+## Overview

 The overall goal of `UnitLib` is to allow compile-time typed arithmetic with arbitrary dimensional units in arbitrary rectangular shapes and arbitrary integral ratios.
 This means:

 - Any possible units can be defined and used (as opposed to built-in SI units)